GoogleCloudPlatform/compute-image-tools/cli_tools/gce_ovf_export/README.md

 + `-disable-gcs-logging` do not stream logs to GCS
 + `-disable-cloud-logging` do not stream logs to Cloud Logging
 + `-disable-stdout-logging` do not display individual workflow logs on stdout
++ `-client-version` identifies the version of the client of the exporter

 ### Usage